Caril Ann Fugate: Literature

 The 1974 book Caril is an unauthorized biography of Fugate written by Ninette Beaver, B.K.
 Ripley (pen name of Alexandra Ripley), and Patrick Trese.
 Liza Ward, the granddaughter of victims C. Lauer and Clara Ward, wrote the 2004 novel Outside Valentine, based on the events of the Starkweather–Fugate murder-spree.
 The book Pro Bono: The 18-Year Defense of Caril Ann Fugate by Jeff McArthur follows Fugate's defense team through the trial and appeals process.

-In 2011, art photographer Christian Patterson released Redheaded Peckerwood, a collection of photos taken each January from 2005 to 2010 along the 500 mile route traversed by Starkweather and Fugate.
+In 2011, art photographer Christian Patterson released Redheaded Peckerwood, a collection of photos taken each January from 2005 to 2010 along the 500-mile route traversed by Starkweather and Fugate.
 The book includes reproductions of documents and photographs of objects that belonged to Starkweather, Fugate, and their victims.

-Music

-Bruce Springsteen's 1982 song "Nebraska" is a first-person narrative based on the Starkweather murders.

-The San Francisco pop-punk Band J Church's 1994 song "Hate So Real" was based on the Starkweather/Fugate case, including the names of several victims and the line, "Now Caril can't deny me/and to this day I swear/she should be sittin' on my lap when I go to the chair."
-Additionally, the song "In Vain" from their 1993 release Yellow, Blue and Green used pictures of the two in its artwork.

-Nebraska-based electropop trio Icky Blossoms featured a song entitled "Stark Weather" on their self-titled debut album.
-It is narrated from Starkweather's point of view and includes references to his killing of Fugate's mother, stepfather, and half-sister.

-Nicole Dollanganger's song "Nebraska" (featured on her album Flowers of Flesh and Blood) is a retelling of the murders; though Starkweather is never actually named, Fugate is mentioned in a line which states "[he] showed his Caril Ann how to use a knife/picked it up slowly/killed with it twice".

-The crime is mentioned in Billy Joel's song "We Didn't Start the Fire" with the line "Starkweather homicide.."

-The 2009 Church of Misery song "Badlands (Charles Starkweather & Caril Fugate)" is about the Starkweather murders.